search icon

 Trademark vs Copyright

-Copyright covers creative works, e.g. paintings, books, songs, and the like.
+Copyright covers creative works, such as paintings, books, songs, and the like.

-Trademark protects specific symbols, words, illustrations or their combinations that are meant for commercial use, e.g. a company name, slogan, brand identity (including a logo), and so on.
+A trademark protects specific symbols, words, illustrations, or their combinations that are meant for commercial use, for example, a company name, slogan, brand identity (including a logo), and so on.

 To fully understand the benefits of registering a trademark for your logo, you need to distinguish between two types of trademarks.

-• State trademark only protects a logo within the state where it was registered.
+• A state trademark only protects a logo within the state where it was registered.
 If you’re doing business within a certain region, this option will suit you perfectly.

-• Federal trademark protects your logo all over the US.
-Choose this option if your company is operating — whether offline or online, or both — throughout the country.
-This article focuses on the federal trademark as the one providing the maximum protection.
+• A federal trademark protects your logo all over the U.S. You can choose this option if your company operates throughout the country — whether offline, online, or both.
+This article focuses on the federal trademark as the one providing the maximum protection through federal trademark registration.

 Trademark Logo

 2. Protection from violation.
-You can bring legal action against any person or business who violates your trademark rights and get compensated.
+You can bring legal action against any person or business that violates your trademark rights and get compensated.

 3. Control of imported goods.
 If there are imported goods that infringe on your trademark, you’ll have legal grounds for demanding their ban.

 4. International registration.
-If you decide to take your business to a global level, you won’t have any trouble registering your federal trademark in other countries.
+If you decide to take your business to a global level, it should be easier for you to register your federal trademark in other countries.

 What do you do if your trademark has been infringed?
 The best way to tackle this situation is by commissioning a professional attorney who will send the infringer a letter asking them to stop violating your trademark rights.
 If this doesn’t help, the lawyer will initiate legal action on your behalf.